CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/preallocation-of-a-batch-number.md

 ## Receipt from Production

-The production transaction receipt will use the production order's batch number.
+The batch number assigned to the manufacturing order will be used in the production transaction receipt.

 ![Pick Receipt Batches - Setup](./media/preallocation-of-a-batch-number/pick-receipt-batches-setup.webp)

-The same batch number will be used when performing multiple receipts for the same production order.
+When multiple receipts are performed for the same production order, the same batch number will be reused, ensuring consistency.

+---
+Batch number preallocation helps streamline manufacturing operations by ensuring accurate batch assignment and traceability.
+Proper configuration of this setting reduces errors, enhances inventory control, and improves production efficiency.